dockerizedrupal/drupalcamp-baltics-2015/README.md

 Containers are created from Docker images.

-By giving right capabilities to a container you can even make your physical devices available to your application running inside the container.

 In some cases for example you may need to debug a service that is running inside the container, then Docker is able to give you a shell to a running container.